shane030716/programming-problems/src/README.md

-Backward version:
+##### Backward version:

-The least significant digit is the first node and the most significant digit is the last node (Reverse order)
+The least significant digit is the first node and the most significant digit is the last node (Reverse order).
 Example:

 Input: